shundhammer/qdirstat/README.md

 ## Motivation / Rant

-After having used KDE since its early days (since about 1998), I didn't like the direction any more that KDE has been taking.
+After having used KDE since its early days (since about 1998), I didn't like the direction anymore that KDE has been taking.
 I loved KDE 1, KDE 2, KDE
 3. When KDE 4 came along, it took me a long time to try to adopt it, and when I did, I moved back to KDE 3 after a short while, then tried again with the next release, moved back again -- several times.